ROCR FAQs

 How would you handle payment for the initial code, but the patient receives no treatment or treatment terminates after the first fraction?

 For those cases in which a course of treatment is planned but there is no treatment delivery, services that are provided will be paid under the current fee for service payment system.
-However, cases in which treatment plan is developed and one fraction of the treatment is delivered trigger the ROCR case rate, the first bundled payment will be issued.
+However, cases in which a treatment plan is developed, and one fraction of the treatment is delivered trigger the ROCR case rate, the first bundled payment will be issued.
 The second portion of the ROCR case rate will be issued even if the patient does not complete treatment.

 Would there be a way to bill for different treatment planning for the same treatment service?
 For example, 3-D vs. IMRT treatment planning for SBRT on CyberKnife vs. traditional linac?